mark-orion/PyFSPro/README.md

 ## Usage
 Installation: Clone or download PyFSPro
 Run the program: python PyFSPro.py
 Press the 'h' key for a list of keyboard shortcuts in the terminal window.

+## Working with different configurations
+Pressing 's' saves the current configuration to a config file in this format:
+SavedSettings-[DATE-TIME].conf
+Pressing 'S' reloads the last saved configuration or 'default.conf' if this file exists and no configuration was saved before. python PyFSPro.py -c CONFIGFILE loads configuration CONFIGFILE.
+Settings defined by additional command line arguments
+will be used instead of the settings defined in the configuration file.

+## Files and Folders in the build directory
+* PyFSPro.py - the main program.
+* framestacker.py frame stacker module for the main processing operation.
+* filters.py contains the convolution kernels used in the input and output filters.
+Custom kernels can be added to this file!
+* videosource.py manages video input from camera, videofile or image sequence.
+* output - default directory to store images, videos and screenshots.
+* settings - some example configurations.
+* doc - various documents: Dataflow graph, schlieren background patterns etc.

 ## Important command line arguments and parameters
 Run 'python PyFSPro.py --help' for a full list of command line options.